Bummbumm6/wimmelbild/body.md

 ## Other for Ubuntu 18+ (amd64)

-If there's no file attached in the release, it means that the Actions build failed.
+If there's no file attached in the release (except source code), it means that the Actions build failed.